By Pascal Rocha da Silva, Frontiers

 - A Digital Editorial Office that embodies the principles of the Frontiers peer review and publishing model and gives editors complete editorial independence and freedom to act in the review process at any time.

 - Strengthening peer review by including both an independent phase, where a review report is submitted (the old analog way, but the report is more standardized) and an interactive phase with a real-time interactive forum that allows direct and instantaneous iterations between editors, reviewers and authors (the new digital way).

-- Algorithms were developed to help Associate Editors chose the most expert reviewers.
+- Algorithms developed to help Associate Editors chose the most expert reviewers.